briansimiyuj/doctor-appointment-app/README.md

       iii.
 Update the `surgeries` state with the new surgeries array iv.
 Save the updated surgeries to localStorage using the patient ID as part of the key

+  17. Create `prescriptions` state which will be an array of prescription objects.
+Initialize it with data from localStorage if available
+  18. Create `addPrescription` function which takes a new prescription as a parameter
+      i.
+Create a new prescriptions array with existing prescriptions ii.
+Add the new prescription to the array iii.
+Update the `prescriptions` state with the new prescriptions array iv.
+Save the updated prescriptions to localStorage using the patient ID as part of the key

+  19. Create `updatePrescription` function which takes a prescription index and a new prescription as parameters
+      i.
+Create a new prescriptions array with existing prescriptions ii.
+Find the prescription at the given index and update it with the new prescription iii.
+Update the `prescriptions` state with the new prescriptions array iv.
+Save the updated prescriptions to localStorage using the patient ID as part of the key

 ### Patient Details Page

 Patient details page will show the patient's details; medical history, allergies, notes, prescription, name and contact information.
 The doctor will be able to add notes, prescription, allergies and medical history.